Azure-Samples/container-apps-dynamic-sessions-samples/code-interpreter/bring-your-own-code-interpreter/tutorials/javascript-custom-container-tutorial.md

-# Python Code Interpreter with a Custom Container
+# Javascript Code Interpreter with a Custom Container

 This tutorial walks you through creating a Custom Container-based Dynamic Sessions pool by extending the Bring Your Own Code (BYOC) functionality.